Introduction to Wearable Technology

 - Location sharing with emergency contacts

-- Loud alarms to attract attention in emergencies
+- Loud alarms to get attention in emergencies

-These features provide peace of mind to users and their loved ones.
-They can be lifesaving in critical situations.
+These features give peace of mind to users and their families.
+They can be life-saving in critical situations.

 The Future of Wearable Technology